Restaurant quality crispy tofu is as close as your stovetop! Here's how you do it:

 Use a tofu press to remove the water from the tofu or wrap the tofu in a kitchen towel or several layers of paper towels, then place the tofu in between 2 large dinner plates weighing down the top plate with a heavy pot or 2 to 3 cans of vegetables.
 Allow the tofu to sit for 8 to 10 minutes to release all its liquid.

 Next, slice the tofu into 1-inch thick pieces, then cut each piece into 1-inch cubes.
 Add the corn starch, salt, and cayenne pepper to a baggy or bowl, and add the tofu.
 Toss to coat evenly, remove the tofu from the bag, and set it aside.

 Preheat your skillet (either non-stick or cast iron) over medium-high heat for about 1 minute, then add the oil.
 Carefully add the tofu to the pan without crowding them.
 The tofu should sizzle when it hits the pan.

 IMPORTANT: Do not disturb the tofu!
 Let the tofu cook undisturbed for approximately 2 to 3 minutes before turning.
-When you see a golden crust begin to form along the bottom sides of the tofu, turn them.
+When you see a golden crust form along the bottom sides of the tofu, turn them.
 Continue the process until all of the tofu is cooked to a crispy golden brown.
 Add additional oil to the pan as needed.

 Asian Barbecue Sauce